xinyee20/tp/docs/team/successs404.md

     * What it does:

-        * Allows XLSX files to be read.
-This allows users to add a new tutorial group by importing a XLSX file containing a list of students and (optionally) tutorial lessons.
-The resulting tutorial group will automatically contain the list of students and tutorial lessons.

-        * Allows XLSX files to be written.
-This allows users to export attendance and participation score sheets of a specified tutorial group as XLSX files.
-The resulting XLSX file will either contain attendance or participation score records of each student across all tutorial lessons in the tutorial group.
+        * Allows XLSX files to be read and written.

         * `exportatt` - Allows users to export attendance sheet of a specified tutorial group as a XLSX file.

         * `exportscore` - Allows users to export participation score sheet of a specified tutorial group as a XLSX file.